 Students will break into groups and rotate among the alumni.
 Ask our alumni how they got their first jobs after graduating and how they have navigated through the “real world”.

-Lyndsay Bocchinfuso, BA ’16 – Administrative Support – UBC Department of Asian Studies
+Lyndsay Bocchinfuso, BA ’16 – Student Programs Coordinator – UBC Department of Asian Studies

 After completing her first degree in criminology, Lyndsay taught English in Japan for five years.
 She taught elementary and junior high school students while honing her own skills in Japanese.
 Her interest in studying Japanese language and culture led her to enroll at UBC for a degree in Asian Studies, which she received in 2016.
 During this time, Lyndsay entered the Work Learn program in the department and eventually was hired full time to the administrative staff.
 She now hires and supervises current Work Learn students.
-Lyndsay is a great alumni to explore opportunities within the department or university setting, but also travelling abroad and teaching.
+Lyndsay is a great alumna to explore opportunities within the department or on campus, but also can speak to travelling abroad and teaching.

 Ellie Cho, BA ’16 – CG Artist